Baptism

 If you would like your child to be baptised at Thanington Parish Church, there are three steps:

 3. After the baptism preparation, if you wish to go ahead with the baptism we will book a date.
-This may need to be two or three months ahead.
-If you decide you are not ready to go ahead with a baptism, the church can also offer a service of thanksgiving for a new child.
+This will usually be on the 1st Sunday or 5th Sunday of the month.
+If you don’t feel ready to go ahead with a baptism, we can also offer a service of thanksgiving for a new child.

 Who can bring their child for baptism at Thanington Parish Church?